cswclui/katacoda-scenarios-1/msdb-003/step03.md

 `clear && cd ~/simplecqrs/src/`{{execute T2}}

-**Step 2:** Take a look at the files and directories in the  source code working directory:
+**Step 2:** Take a look at the files and directories in the source code's working directory:

 `tree ./ -L 1`{{execute T2}}